 ⦁ In order to graduate, students must complete a curriculum consisting of 96 individual courses as a minimum.

 ⦁ At the end of their studies, students must pass three state exams, school examination and student study or practical work.

 ⦁ Attaining general secondary education entitles students to continue their studies at a higher educational institution or to obtain vocational education.

 Vocational education serves the purpose of fostering the knowledge, skills and attitudes, occupational know-how and the social readiness required for working, participating in social life and participating in the lifelong learning process.
-Vocational education can be obtained: after basic school as vocational secondary education (length: 3-4 years) or as vocational skills only without general education (length: 3 months to 2.5 years).
+Vocational education is free and can be obtained after basic school as vocational secondary education (length: 3-4 years) or as vocational skills only without general education (length: 3 months to 2.5 years).

 There are close collaborations with companies in curriculum development and in creating opportunities for apprenticeship.
 Moving from vocational education to higher education and vice versa is becoming increasingly popular.